velizarn/ruble-snippets/shorten-url/README.md

 ============

-This command creates shortened URLs using http://is.gd/ API Takes the input argument as an URL and sends it to cliepboard
+This command creates shortened URLs using http://is.gd/ API Takes the input argument as an URL and sends it to clipboard

 http://is.gd/index.php
 http://is.gd/faq.php